Limited time First month free ·

 Troubleshooting

-Have to log out of Slack when leaving shared workstation
+Must log out of Slack every time I leave a shared workstation

-Colleague closed my Slack tab on shared computer
+Colleague closed my Slack tab or restarted browser on shared computer

 FAQs